Substance Use Disorder Counseling65 Credit Associate Degree

 If you do not meet any one of the above criteria, don’t worry, complete the application anyway and we will contact you to discuss your options.

 We’ll review your application and let you know if we need anything else.
-If you’re all set, your acceptance letter will be mailed to you.
+If you’re all set, your acceptance letter will be emailed to you.